David White Finlay

-David White Finlay FRSE FRCP (1840–1923) was a Scottish physician and yachtsman.
+David White Finlay (1 September 1840 – 4 November 1923) was a Scottish physician and yachtsman.
 He was Regius Professor of Medicine at Aberdeen University 1891 to 1912.
 He was Honorary Physician to the King in Scotland to both King Edward VII and King George V.

 Life

-He was born at 6 Ure Place in Glasgow on 1 September 1840 in Glasgow, the son of James Finlay, a partner in the firm of Finlay & Neilson.
+He was born at 6 Ure Place in Glasgow on 1 September 1840, the son of James Finlay, a partner in the firm of Finlay & Neilson.
 He attended Glasgow High School before studying Medicine at Glasgow University graduating BA in 1860 and gaining his doctorate (MD) in 1864.
 After some years of foreign travel and further studies (including Vienna) he settled in London in 1873.
 He then worked in St James and St Georges Dispensary, and in the Stone Hospital before moving to the Middlesex Hospital.
 In 1881 he began lecturing in both Forensic Medicine.
 In 1883 he undertook a Diploma in Public Health at Cambridge University adding this to his lecturing thereafter, and then added Practical Medicine to his repertoire in 1884.

 In 1891 he gained a chair at Aberdeen University and left London.
 He also took on a role as Physician at Aberdeen Royal Infirmary.
 In 1899 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Sir William Thomson, Lord Kelvin, John Gray McKendrick, John Glaister and Sir Thomas Oliver.
 He served on the General Medical Council from 1901 to 1911.
 In 1907 he became Dean of the Faculty of Medicine at Aberdeen.